wilimitis/DoctorIQ/README.md

 - Token based endpoint to serve consumable JWT
   - Grant-based token to differentiate b/w doctor and patient
 - RESTful endpoints with query params to support naive search model
-- Unit tests with Mocha, Chai, Supertest
+- Unit tests with Mocha, Chai, Supertest and coverage with Istanbul

 ### Assumptions
 1. Given the nature of patient data and the desire to avoid search collisions, the search functionality should be more robust than, say, a google-esque dropdown that shows you nearby pizza joints.
 Therefore, a table with sorting and pageable funtionality was implemented, but was then scaled back due to time constraints.